SciML/ColPrac/README.md

 *   You should help __review__ your PRs, even though you cannot __approve__ your own PRs.
     *   For instance, start the review process by commenting on why certain bits of the code changed, or highlighting places where you would particularly like reviewer feedback.

-## Guidance on reviewing, approving and merging PRs {#guidance-on-reviewing-approving-and-merging-prs}
+## Guidance on reviewing, approving and merging PRs

 *   Review comments should be phrased as questions, as it shows you are open to new ideas.
     *   For instance, “Why did you change this to X?
 Doesn’t that prevent Y?” rather than “You should not have changed this, it will prevent Y”.